W. D. GANN'S MECHANICAL METHOD (OVERNIGHT CHART)

 The Mechanical Method wows you once it is unlocked.
-Inside of Gann’s wonderful discovery are found timeless principles measuring supply, demand, and near-term market direction over a couple days.
+Inside of Gann’s wonderful discovery is found timeless principles measuring supply, demand, and near-term market direction over a couple days.
 To see a picture of it, it simply looks like a bunch of random entries and exits on a chart.
 But the back-testing tells another story.
 We had to repeat it over and over by hand, because it looks too good to be true.

 Trades on both methods usually result in durations of a few hours to a couple weeks.
 Ideally there is a trade working at most times which is considered a 'runner,' or longer running trade than the first lot.

 Though many traders and investors reel at the market volatility of 2020, W. D. Gann's Mechanical Method seems to work better.
 See the table to the right for 2020 through July All this through the most volatile market in American history.

 See the graph below for the same comparison of the 2 Mechanical Method variants for the first 3 months of 2021.
 You may have noticed that none of the months in the previous data showed a monthly drawdown.
 There were none in our 2019 results as well.
 But March 2021 showed the first drawdown in the 'Basic' method going back 3 years.
 But the "Safest" method still plugs away with a profit.

 These Mechanical methods are taught in their entirety in our "W. D. GANN: MAGIC IN THE MARKETS" Training.